indaco/teseo/README.md

 #### Example: BreadcrumbList using NewBreadcrumbListFromUrl

-`teseo` also provides utility functions such as `NewBreadcrumbListFromUrl`, which helps you automatically generate a breadcrumb list based on the full page URL.
+`teseo` also provides utility methods such as `NewBreadcrumbListFromUrl`, which helps you automatically generate a breadcrumb list based on the full page URL.
 This method is invaluable during development, as it helps quickly generate and structure breadcrumb navigation for dynamic or complex URLs, making debugging faster and more efficient.

 ```templ
 package main